eklem/otp-messaging/README.md

 ### Encryption/decryption
 To encrypt a message and send it via some message tool, Messenger, SMS or something else.
 And receive and decrypt.

+## Scope and out of scope
+The actual sending and receiving of messages is out of scope for this application.
+It will encrypt and decrypt.
+And possibly have a browser extension that does the decryption part automatically.

 ### Generation and distribution of one-time pads
 For usage of one-time pad encryptio/decryption to be easy, the distribution of one-time pads is they key.
 The toy will take care of creating and distributing one-time pads and make sure pads are erased after use and that the length of the message is not longer than the key.